Maria Plett Wiens (1888-1980) #476149

 But one day she didn’t recognize the officer who came in the door.
 He sat across the table from her husband, took out his pistol and shot him in the head.
 Then he shot her.
 The bullet went right through her body, above her breast.
 She was bleeding badly and pretended to be dead.

-Her daughter Maria #1117275 escaped through a window.
+Her daughter Marie (1930-2008) escaped through a window.
 The shooter pursued the teenager, but a neighbour helped to hide her.

-Both women survived, and arrived in Winnipeg, Manitoba in 1948.
+Both women survived, and arrived in Canada on June 11, 1948, settling in Winnipeg, Manitoba.

 Below is Maria’s obituary, published in Der Bote 1980 Apr 23 p.
 6, translated with the help of Google.